craftcms/docs/docs/4.x/upgrade.md

 (check plugin compatibility status from the **Updates** page in the Craft 3 control panel)
 - you’ve made sure there are no [deprecation warnings](https://craftcms.com/knowledge-base/preparing-for-craft-4#fix-deprecation-warnings) anywhere that need fixing

-Once you’ve completed everything listed above you can continue with the upgrade process.
+Once you’ve completed everything above you can continue with the upgrade process.

 ## Performing the Upgrade